Friday, 13 Mar 2026

 South Africa faces significant economic constraints, with a tax base that has been shrinking in recent years due to economic hardships and high unemployment rates.
 The country’s tax revenue has been further hampered by tax evasion and non-compliance.
 Despite calls from some quarters for a tax hike to fund additional grants, Marcus pointed out that raising taxes is not a viable solution.
 Such measures would place additional strain on an economy with an already limited number of contributors, he argued.

 “The fewer people who are economically active, the fewer resources available to the fiscus, and consequently, the state has limited resources to assist the poor,” Marcus explained.
-This economic reality, coupled with an increase in debt servicing costs, leaves little room for expanding social assistance programs like the SRD grant without sacrificing other essential services.
+This economic reality, coupled with an increase in debt servicing costs, leaves little room for expanding social assistance programmes like the SRD grant without sacrificing other essential services.

 Philosophical and Policy-Based Differences